 A lead agency is an agency or organization with significant authorities, roles, resources, or capabilities for their assigned group/function.
 The lead agency is the entity with management oversight for that ESF.
 The lead agency has ongoing responsibilities throughout the preparedness, response, recovery, and mitigation phases of incident management.
 The lead agency has the responsibility of coordinating all support agencies to ensure that missions are accomplished, and resources are maximized.
-The lead agencies report to their respective branch director or section chief.
-All lead agency staff must fulfill both administrative responsibilities and operational responsibilities to ensure proper coordination among all participating agencies.
+The lead agency staff must fulfill both administrative responsibilities and operational responsibilities to ensure proper coordination among all participating agencies.
 While the operational responsibilities of each lead and support agency are outlined in the individual SOPs, some universal responsibilities of a lead agency include: